SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 - the Kubernetes service account associated with the Solace pod must have sufficient rights to patch the pod's label when the active event broker is service ready
 - the Solace pods must be able to communicate with the Kubernetes API at `kubernetes.default.svc.cluster.local` at port $KUBERNETES_SERVICE_PORT.
 You can find out the address and port by [SSH into the pod](#ssh-access-to-individual-message-brokers).

-### The PubSub+ EBS Docker image
+### The PubSub+ Software Event Broker Docker image

-The `image.repository` and `image.tag` parameters combined specify the PubSub+ EBS Docker image to be used for the deployment.
-They can either point to an image in a public or in a private Docker container registry.
+The `image.repository` and `image.tag` parameters combined specify the PubSub+ Software Event Broker Docker image to be used for the deployment.
+They can either point to an image in a public or a private Docker container registry.

 #### Using a public registry

-The default values are `solace/solace-pubsub-standard/` and `latest`, which is the free PubSub+ EBS Standard Edition from the [public Solace Docker Hub repo](//hub.docker.com/r/solace/solace-pubsub-standard/).
+The default values are `solace/solace-pubsub-standard/` and `latest`, which is the free PubSub+ Software Event Broker Standard Edition from the [public Solace Docker Hub repo](//hub.docker.com/r/solace/solace-pubsub-standard/).
 It is generally recommended to set `image.tag` to a specific build for traceability purposes.

 #### Using private registries